Suddenly it's 'Whoops!' Too many seats.

 YOU CAN, HOWEVER, HELP CROWDFUND THE NEXT CHAPTER, IF YOU WISH.
 NOT THAT YOU'D EVER ENCOURAGE MANTHINKING.
 MAYBE IT'S ABOUT SOCIAL RESPONSIBILITY.
 THAT'S THE TICKET.

 REGARDLESS, WE ARE ON IT BUT WE NEED SOME EXPENSES COVERED OR WE'LL JUST BE FORCED TO GO BACK TO OUR FORMER JOBS AS FULL-TIME JACKANAPES.
 TOUGH BUSINESS!
-THE LEAD ON THIS CASE HAS ASKED FOR A CONTINUATION ANTE OF TWENTY MO DIMES (2.00 XMR), OR EIGHTY BCH NICKELS (4.00 BCH), OR 32 LITE QUARTERS (8.00 LTC), OR ONE THOUSAND MEGANEX (1000 MNEX), OR TWO THOUSAND CARDS (2000 ADA), OR WHATEVER PERCENTAGES OF EACH ADD UP TO A HUNDRED.
+THE LEAD ON THIS CASE HAS ASKED FOR A CONTINUATION ANTE OF EIGHTY BCH NICKELS (4.00 BCH), OR 24 LITE QUARTERS (6.00 LTC), OR 32 MEGANEX (32 MNEX), OR FIFTEEN HUNDRED CARDS (1500 ADA), OR WHATEVER PERCENTAGES OF EACH ADD UP TO A HUNDRED.